Rolol0ko/3D-Educational-Labaratory/README.md

 # 3D-Educational-Labaratory

-A Unity project featuring a persistent JSON‑driven localization system, menus and UIs, a fade transition between scenes, a scavenger‑hunt checklist that updates on scene visits, and an Info Panel that displays localized context text.
+A Unity project featuring a persistent JSON‑driven localization system, menus and UIs, a fade transition between scenes, a progress bar that updates on scene visits, and an Info Panel that displays localized context text.

 ## Features